curityio/nginx_oauth_proxy_module/README.md

 >
 > **Context**: `location`

-When set to `on` this allows requests that already have an authorization header to be routed directly to the target API.\
+When set to `on`, requests that already have an authorization header can bypass cookie validation.\
-This enables the same API routes to be shared between browser and mobile clients.\
+This enables the same API routes to be shared between SPAs and mobile clients.\
 If set to `off` then all locations for which the module is configured must contain secure cookies.

 #### oauth_proxy_cookie_prefix